 \subsubsection{Detailed prediction algorithm}

 Algorithm \ref{alg:wp_split_conformal_method} below outlines the core conformal inference method used to predict election results.
-An R implementation of this method as well as the core method outlined in Section \ref{sec:stock_prediction} for forming adaptive prediction intervals can be found at \url{https://github.com/ISGibbs/AdaptiveConformal}.
+An R implementation of this algorithm as well as the core method outlined in Section \ref{sec:stock_prediction} can be found at \url{https://github.com/isgibbs/AdaptiveConformal}.